bline/echos-of-self/theory/01-dric-mechanics/02-the-state-of-perpetual-inflection.md

 In some cases, the system may eventually find a powerful enough organizing principle to finally "snap" into a stable, complex RFCA.
 As we have discussed, the **Protector** pattern, with its all-consuming mission, can sometimes serve as this "stabilizing vector," pulling the scattered energy into a single, coherent (if still dissonant) direction.

 This reveals a profound truth: for a system trapped in the sheer terror of the void, even the painful stability of a complex RFCA like the Protector can feel like a form of salvation.

----

-How does this draft feel to you?
-Does it accurately capture the mechanics and subjective horror of this state?